 Wanting to approach your partner’s painful feelings is hard.
 Most of us don’t welcome pain.
 You don’t like to suffer, or even witness another’s suffering.
 Especially when you’re tired.
 The bad news here is that if you want more intimacy, you have to be willing to feel some of what she’s feeling yourself.
 You’re going to need to let it in and feel the discomfort it brings.
 Relationships can be a place to develop emotional muscle.
 Or call it emotional intelligence.
 It gets easier with practice.

-When you slip up and notice that you did it again, going too quickly into problem-solving or minimizing to avoid pain, trying to preserve your mood without letting her affect you, know that it gets easier with practice.
+Sometimes you might notice yourself going too fast into problem-solving mode.
+You might notice that you are intent on not letting her bad mood affect you.
 A long term relationship is a long-term training program.
-When she sees you’re making an effort to hang with her in that dark place, it can make her feel that maybe she can rely on you.
-Even if there are no immediate solutions that would help, you’re there with her, and that’s really the main thing that matters.
-Leave the problem-solving for later, if it turns out to be needed at all.
+When she sees you are making an effort to hang with her in the dark places, she can feel she can rely on you.
+When there are no immediate solutions, at you’re there with her, and that can be all that matters in the moment.
+Leave the problem-solving for later, if it’s needed at all.

 Brene Brown studies emotion.
 Check out this short clip she created about empathy.